We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Manny Lewis

-Manny Lewis was appointed as a Non-Executive member of the Board in October 2021, serving as a Non-Executive Director leading on people, change and business excellence.
+Manny Lewis was appointed as a Non-Executive Member of the Board in October 2021, leading on people, change, and business excellence.

-Manny brings with him a wide array of skills and experience having worked in numerous positions across the public sector and local government, including Watford Borough Council, Essex Partnership University Foundation NHS Trust and Habinteg Housing Association.
+He brings a wide range of skills and experience, having held numerous positions across the public sector and local government, including at Watford Borough Council, Essex Partnership University Foundation NHS Trust, and Habinteg Housing Association.

 Anne Lambert